Building Healthy Habits in 6 Easy Steps

 You know what health action you are working on and how many days a week you are going to do it.
 The next step is to keep track of it.

 Write it down in your journal.
-Keep a piece of paper handy with a tally.
+Keep a pad of paper handy to tally.
 Track it using your online calendar.
-Or, you can use either Mountain Trek’s Health & Habit Building App, which will keep track of your progress for you, or our simple goal tracker.

-Whatever tool you decide to use, it’s important to monitor your activity, notice when you’re falling behind and congratulate yourself when you are achieving your goals!
+Whatever tool you decide to use, it’s important to monitor your activity, notice what derails you, and congratulate yourself when you are meeting your frequency targets!
 If you notice, for example, that you are having trouble eating breakfast within 30 minutes of waking 5 days per week, then consider adjusting to 3 days per week.
-If that still doesn’t work and you find it impossibly hard to have breakfast – then simply pick a new action to focus on!
+If that still doesn’t work and you find it impossibly hard to have breakfast – consider, why and determine if now is not the right time and choose a new action to focus on!

 Here’s one of the best parts about habit formation – whether you are successful or not, you still get to reward yourself for your intention to do your best!